MetaFam/metagame-wiki/docs/great-houses/House-of-Permaculture.md

 src="https://www.youtube.com/embed/lSWWChaEi1o">
 </iframe></center>

-<b>Catch and Store Energy:</b>  Don’t let energy get away, it’s all around us moving at different speeds and occurring at different frequencies, it may not be there for another 6 months, but maybe there was enough last week to last for 6 months if you’d been able to capture it and then store it, interactions between different sources is incredibly useful in terms of modulation throughout the day and night as a short cycle, or from winter and summer as a longer waveform.
+<b>Catch and Store Energy:</b>  Don’t let energy get away, it’s all around us moving at different speeds, occurring at different frequencies and manifesting in deifferent ways; it may not be there for another 6 months, but maybe there was enough last week to last for 6 month, if you’d been able to capture it and store it.
+Interactions between different sources is incredibly useful in terms of modulation throughout the day and night as a short cycle, or from winter and summer as a longer waveform.
 A great example of this is graviticity, a new electricity modulation technique which is proposing the use of disused mine shafts and heavy weights, in which they are raising the weights at low electricity usage periods and dropping the weights on dynamos at peak times to modulate electricity supply to modulate the supply demand ratio, you know so people can boil their kettle in the intermission.
 In the same way my Italian neighbours in Lugliano, would harvest tomatoes in the summer and bottle them for the winter, they would trade these with other producers for Limoncello, meat from the boar hunts, Porcini mushrooms, some of which would have been dried, again to be available for the non productive months.
 <center><a href="https://youtu.be/K6YsvKQrNlU">'Energy' by The Formiddable Vegetable sound system</a><p class="big">
 <iframe width="760" height="200"
 src="https://www.youtube.com/embed/K6YsvKQrNlU">